 Which equipment are you going to monitor?
 You’re not going to pick random machines to evaluate.
 An Equipment Criticality Ranking (ECR) and/or Reliability Centered Maintenance (RCM) should be performed.
 An ECR identifies and addresses potential risks associated with the operation of the processing facilities.
 Failure scenarios are pinpointed, ranked and quantified in relation to the safeguards that protect against the scenario.
 The RCM focuses on avoiding the failure consequences, not the failure modes by ensuring systems continue to do what its users want in its present operating context.
 These are comprehensive lists of assets sorted in a ranked order and helps identify and determine which equipment should be tested on a regular basis.
 By performing ECR and/or RCM, organizations can develop unique maintenance schedules for each critical asset.

 2. Select the right personnel

 Choosing the appropriate personnel to be involved in predictive maintenance and condition monitoring is crucial.
-A common mistake organizations make is hastily assembling a team of their best mechanics rather than seeking the right technician who has the key attributes to master technology and perform investigative work.
-The selection of a condition monitoring team is handled in different ways from one organization to the next, but should include individuals who demonstrate loyalty, intelligence and always pursuing training and self-development.
+A common mistake organizations make is hastily assembling a team of their best mechanics rather than seeking the right technician who has the key attributes to master technology and performs investigative work.
+The selection of a condition monitoring team is handled in different ways from one organization to the next but should include individuals who demonstrate loyalty, intelligence and always pursuing training and self-development.

 3. Implement condition monitoring training

 Technicians involved in a predictive maintenance program receive little if any training beyond the information instructed by the vendor system.
-In fact, personnel seek valuable training that directly impacts the effectiveness and success of the program.
+In fact, personnel seeks valuable training that directly impacts the effectiveness and success of the program.
 It’s crucial that all individuals are educated and can demonstrate the skillset to operate equipment, interpret the data, and report the information in a clear and concise way.
 A shortfall in this area will affect the quality of the overall initiative.